Hiking Essentials - Minimizing Our Impact

 The natural world needs our help.
 We all know about some of the environmental problems that our planet faces, including air and water pollution, acid rain, and global warming.
 Natural areas are very vulnerable to such threats, and this is an extremely relevant issue for those of us who care about hiking.

 The health of some wild areas is currently in jeopardy.
 In addition, for a long time there have been pressures to permit limited exploitation of the land within certain parks and preserves.
 The future of the wilder places -- and of hiking -- depends on the efforts of all of us to see that they remain fully protected an unharmed.

 Any measures we take to reduce the amount of waste and pollution that we directly or indirectly create in our lives can only have a positive effect on the environment and the many natural areas where hiking takes place.
 We can also help by joining and supporting groups and organizations that are working full-time to protect the environment in general and unspoiled natural areas in particular.
-You’ll find links to some of them on the lower half of the Read Me page.
+You’ll find links to some of them on the lower half of the Books & Links page.